Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints: Score-based generative modeling

-with $x_T \sim p_T(x_T)$ and where $\tilde{w}_t$ is the reverse-time Wiener process.
-Remarkably, in this reverse process, the marginal distributions of $x_t$ are identical to those of the forward process.
+where $x_T \sim p_T(x_T)$ and $\tilde{w}_t$ is the reverse-time Wiener process.
+In this reverse process, the marginal distributions of $x_t$ are identical to those of the forward process.
 This allows for sampling from $p$ by generating a sample from $p_T$ and then simulating the reverse process.
-However, the score $s(x_t) = \nabla_{x_t}\log p_t(x_t)$ is unknown because we do not know $p(x)$.